OsamaShakeel76/End-to-End-NLP-Text-Classification-Pipeline/README.md

 # End-to-End NLP Text Classification Pipeline

 ## Overview
-This repository presents an **end-to-end Natural Language Processing (NLP) text classification pipeline** designed to transform unstructured text into meaningful, actionable categories.
+This repository presents an end-to-end Natural Language Processing (NLP) text classification pipeline designed to transform unstructured text into meaningful, actionable categories.
 The project demonstrates a complete machine learning workflow, from raw text preprocessing to model training, evaluation, and inference.

-The pipeline is built using **classical NLP techniques and supervised machine learning models**, making it efficient, interpretable, and suitable for real-world applications such as customer complaint analysis, feedback categorization, and automated text routing.
+The pipeline is built using classical NLP techniques and supervised machine learning models, making it efficient, interpretable, and suitable for real-world applications such as customer complaint analysis, feedback categorization, and automated text routing.

 ---

 ## Business Context
-Organizations in domains such as **insurance, finance, banking, and customer support** handle large volumes of unstructured textual data daily.
+Organizations in domains such as insurance, finance, banking, and customer support handle large volumes of unstructured textual data daily.
 Manually reviewing and categorizing this information is time-consuming and error-prone.

 This project addresses the problem by:
 - Automatically classifying text data